Crisp and chewy cashew butter cookies are packed with gooey chocolate chips and you’d never guess that they’re completely flourless!

 Instructions

 - Preheat oven to 350F.
-Line a baking sheet with parchment paper.
-Set aside.
+Line two large sheet pans with parchment paper and set aside.

-- In a large bowl with a handheld electric mixer, beat sugar, egg, cashew butter, vanilla, baking soda, and salt until smooth.
-Stir in chocolate chips. (dough will be slightly sticky)
+- In a large bowl, mix sugar, egg, cashew butter, vanilla, baking soda, and salt until smooth.
+Fold in chocolate chips. (dough will be slightly sticky at first but will thicken up pretty quickly)

 Notes